Primary Lab Objectives:

 - Locate the auriculotemporal nerve accompanying the superficial temporal artery, just in front of the ear.

-- Locate the infraorbital branches of V2 emerging onto the cheek just below the orbit - the main trunk will be covered by the facial muscles responsible for raising the upper lip.
+- Locate the infraorbital branches of V2 emerging onto the cheek through the infraorbital foramen just below the orbit - the main trunk will be covered by the facial muscles responsible for raising the upper lip.

 - On one side, reflect these facial muscle fibers to expose the trunk of the nerve exiting the infraorbital foramen.

-- Locate the fibers of the supraorbital nerve above the orbit, running up over the frontalis muscle.
+- Locate the fibers of the supraorbital nerve emerging from the supraorbital foramen or notch above the orbit, running over the frontalis muscle.

 The cutaneous branches of the trigeminal nerve correspond closely to the primary distributions of those nerves: Vl (ophthalmic) to the orbit, V2 (maxillary) to the upper jaw, and V3 (mandibular) to the lower jaw.
 The mandibular nerve (V3), which is also the motor nerve to the muscles of mastication, sends cutaneous branches to the skin covering those muscles.
 The branch overlying the temporalis muscle is the auriculotemporal nerve, and is important because it carries the parasympathetic fibers from the otic ganglion to the parotid gland.